TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="http://www.nasa.gov/press-release/nasa-science-leadership-to-hold-town-hall-meeting-thursday" >🔗</a> **[NASA]** NASA Science Leadership to Hold Town Hall Meeting Thursday
-- <a href="https://arstechnica.com/science/2022/10/for-most-science-missions-nasa-is-down-to-a-single-launch-provider/" >🔗</a> **[Arstechnica]** SpaceX has been bidding against itself for NASA’s science missions for awhile
+- <a href="https://arstechnica.com/science/2022/10/for-most-science-missions-nasa-is-down-to-a-single-launch-provider/" >🔗</a> **[Arstechnica]** SpaceX has been bidding against itself for NASA’s science missions for a while
 - <a href="https://spacenews.com/enerstar-solutions-announces-third-starlink-enterprise-reseller-deal/" >🔗</a> **[SpaceNews]** EnerStar Solutions announces third Starlink enterprise reseller deal
 - <a href="https://spacenews.com/redwire-back-on-acquisition-trail-with-deal-for-qinetiq-space/" >🔗</a> **[SpaceNews]** Redwire back on acquisition trail with deal for QinetiQ Space
 - <a href="https://www.nasaspaceflight.com/2022/10/starlink-4-29/" >🔗</a> **[NASASpaceflight]** SpaceX delays launch of 52 Starlink satellites from Vandenberg
-- <a href="https://spaceflightnow.com/2022/10/03/atlas-5-rollout-for-ses-launch/" >🔗</a> **[Spaceflight Now]** Atlas 5 rocket rolls launch pad at Cape Canaveral with two SES comsats

 ### Launch-related News 🚀